Lūcija Garūta: God, your land is burning!

 Garūta's 1943 cantata Dievs, Tava zeme deg!
-(God, your land is burning!) is a part of the musical category of the Latvian Cultural Canon, recognized as one of the most important Latvian musical pieces of all time.
+(God, your land is burning!) is included in the musical category of the Latvian Cultural Canon, recognized as one of the most important Latvian musical pieces of all time.
 The lyrics were written by Andrejs Eglītis for a contest themed "A Latvian prayer to God".

 The musical piece was written during the German occupation of Latvia during World War II.
-A tape of its premiere on 15 March 1944 with Garūta playing the organ, although recorded at the St. Gertrude Old Church in Riga, is said to have captured the sounds of battle that were heard outside of the Riga Dome Cathedral.
+A tape of its premiere on 15 March 1944 with Garūta playing the organ, although recorded at the St. Gertrude Old Church in Riga, is said to have captured the sounds of battle outside the Riga Dome Cathedral.
 The premiere featured massed choirs conducted by Teodors Reiters while the composer played the Riga Cathedral pipe organ.
 Until the return of Soviet rule in late 1944, the work was performed more than ten times at the St. Gertrude Old Church and the St. Anne Church of Liepāja.

-The cantata was banned under the Soviet occupation of Latvia and the recordings were considered destroyed.
+The cantata was banned under the Soviet occupation of Latvia and recordings were considered destroyed.
 Despite this, in 1980, Latvian exile composer Longins Apkalns restored the original recording of 1944 by using fragments from the German Radio Archives and thus Dievs, Tava zeme deg! was once again played on May 8, 1982 in Stockholm for the first time since WWII, after which the work became well known among the Latvian exile diaspora.

-During the Singing Revolution the piece was rehabilitated and in 1990, after a 46-year-long silence, it was once again performed publicly in Latvia at the final concert of the 20th Latvian Song Festival with over ten thousand singers.
-Since then, Garūta's work has been performed both domestically and abroad in Japan, Germany and other countries.
+During the Singing Revolution the piece was rehabilitated and in 1990, after a 46-year-long silence, it was again performed publicly in Latvia at the final concert of the 20th Latvian Song Festival with over ten thousand singers.
+Since then, Garūta's work has been performed domestically and in Japan, Germany and other countries.